Meet the National Committee

 Devang, an Eagle Scout, is a shareholder with the law firm of Gaebe, Mullen, Antonelli & DiMatteo.
 He concentrates his law practice in the areas of insurance defense, product liability, transactional and commercial litigation, and bad faith consultation and litigation.

 Devang has been involved with the Boy Scouts since his youth and is the recipient of the Order of the Arrow’s Distinguished Service Award.
 He is a member of the South Florida Council Executive Board and currently serves as its vice president of marketing.
-He previously served the council as National Eagle Scout Association and Scouting Alumni Association Committee chair.
+He previously served the council as National Eagle Scout Association and Scouting Alumni and Friends Committee chair.

 He is a Vice President of the University of Miami Alumni Association Board and has served as President of the University of Miami Law School Alumni Association in 2012-2013.